After cataract surgery

 The evening and night after your surgery, please follow our instructions.

-We recommend avoiding boiling kettles, stoves and other hazards until you can see clearly.
+Activities like watching TV and reading will not cause any harm.
+However, we recommend avoiding boiling kettles, stoves and other hazards until you can see clearly.
 You should also get advice from your doctor before driving.

 Do